Thodari: Plot

 News circulated that the train driver died and that terrorists hijacked the train.
 Several people mistake the robbers for terrorists and consider Saroja to be their leader.
 The government gave responsibility to officers from the police and railway administration to bring down the train.
 When they realise that the train is out of control and not hijacked, they take help from Poochi and Saroja to stop the train by guiding Saroja on how to turn on the emergency brake.
 However, due to a short circuit earlier, the brakes do not work.
 They devise a plan to detach the engine from the passenger compartment.
 Poochi succeeds after a long attempt and jumps onto the locomotive to save Saroja.
 Saroja realises her love for Poochi.
 At Chennai Central Railway Station (in Tamil Nadu), police evacuate the whole station as the oncoming train approaches.
 The locomotive crashes into the station, and Poochi and Saroja are injured but alive.
 The separated passenger compartments arrive in Chennai, safe with passengers unscathed.
 The media interviewed them, and Poochi was named a national hero.

 Production

-In early 2015, Prabhu Solomon approached Dhanush to play the lead role in his next film and by February 2015, the director had started pre-production work with a recce in North India.
-Keerthy Suresh was signed to play the leading female role.
+In February 2015, it was announced that Prabhu Solomon had cast Dhanush as the lead actor in his next directorial, produced by Sathya Jyothi Films, and had already begun pre-production work with a recce in North India.
 Thodari is the first Indian film that was shot entirely on a train.
 The film's shoot took place predominantly on the Duronto Express, and the film features the lead pair travelling from Delhi to Chennai.
 Hence, initially, a grand train set was put up at Binny Mills, Chennai during July 2015 for the film's initial schedule.
-Production continued for sixty days straight, with the makers alternating between shooting the film in sets and on a live train.
-Shoot progressed through the middle of 2015, with scenes also filmed in Goa and Hyderabad.
-In October 2015, a schedule was shot in Orissa, after which production was completed for scenes featuring Dhanush.
-Prabhu Solomon continued to shoot further scenes featuring parallel stories throughout late 2015 and early 2016, with Ganesh Venkatraman filming scenes during January 2016.

-Reception

-The film received mixed reviews from critics and audience.

-Box office

-The film collected ₹15 crore to ₹17 crore in Tamil Nadu in five days and ₹1.7 crore in Chennai in first weekend.
-The film collected ₹17.2 lakh in United States, ₹3.32 lakh in UK and ₹46.87 lakh in Malaysia.
+In October 2015, production was completed for scenes featuring Dhanush.
+Filming for Ganesh Venkatraman's scenes wrapped in January 2016.

 Soundtrack

-The soundtrack of the film is composed by D. Imman.
-The last time he scored music for a film starring Dhanush was in 2006 for Thiruvilaiyaadal Aarambam, and this is the fifth time Prabhu Solomon is collaborating with Imman.

-Trivia

-Here are some trivia points about the film Thodari: